Extended Vita (CV)

 Department—

-2017-Currently Member, Department of History, Scholarship Committee, Texas A&M University-Commerce.
+2023-currently Member, Department of History, Graduate Committee, Texas A&M University-Commerce.

 2018-2019 Chair, Department of History, History of the Islamic World Search Committee, Texas A&M University-Commerce.